Popular Devi Temples in Uttarakhand

 08. Kalimath, Rudraprayag

-Kalimath temple is both a siddha peeth and a Shakti Peeth.
+Kalimath temple is both a siddha Peeth and a Shakti Peeth.
 This is a must-visit site for any pilgrim wishing to commune with Shakti.

 09. Surkanda Devi Temple, Dhanaulti